Arquivotheca/PDOS/readme.txt

 FUTURE DEVELOPMENT
 ------------------

+MSGED 4.00 and maybe later versions have support for 80386 DOS programming and Usenet/UUCP.
+Look at porting this and redefining PDOS/386 to match this API.

 It would be good to have a boot manager that runs under PDOS/86 so that a PDOS boot floppy can be flashed onto BIOS and allow the user to choose